gapolinario/language-survey-birthday-2024/report.md

 | Swedish  |  1 |
 | Wolof  |  1 |

-As a last observable, I'm looking for a language that predicts multilingualism.
-The following numbers represent: For instance, consider French.
-What is the probability that a person speaks four or more languages, given that they speak French?
+As a last observable, I'm looking for predictor of multilingualism.
+Consider French, for instance.
+The following numbers represent: What is the probability that a person speaks four or more languages, given that they speak French?
 This probability is 90%, as the table shows.

 | Language | Probability to speak 4+ languages |
 |--|--|